Law In Distress

 Dr Katey Thom

-Dr Katey Thom is a senior lecturer in the Faculty of Law at AUT.
-She has extensively researched topics around mental distress, addiction and the law and has previously led Law Foundation grants and currently leads a large-scale Borrin Foundation grant aiming to re-envisage the criminal justice system to better respond to whānau experiencing mental distress and/or addiction.
+Katey Thom is an Associate Professor in the Faculty of Law at AUT.
+She has extensively researched topics around mental distress, addiction and the law and has previously led Law Foundation grants, and a large-scale Borrin Foundation grant aiming to re-envisage the criminal justice system to better respond to whānau experiencing mental distress and/or addiction.
+She teaches in the areas of mental health law, social justice, non-adversarial justice approaches, and trauma-informed law.

 Associate Professor Khylee Quince (Ngāpuhi, Ngāti Porou, Ngāti Kahungungu) is the Dean of the Faculty of Law at AUT.
 She is a leading Māori law academic, community advocate and cultural report writer.